morbrian/vagrant-ansible-windows/README.md

         [domain_realm]
         DOMAIN.COM = DOMAIN.COM

-If unsure of appropriate values, then usng the command `klist.exe` on your windows system will reveal the correct domain controller values.

-Once krb5.conf is updated, the following commands can test authentication with the domain controller.
+Once krb5.conf is updated, run the following commands to test authentication with the domain controller.

 On the linux vm run:

-1. `kinit username@DOMAIN.COM` will request a kerberos ticket, and success is indicated by no output after password is entered.
+1. `kinit` username@DOMAIN.COM` will request a kerberos ticket, and success is indicated by no output after password is entered.

-    1. If the username is not already known, the `klist.exe` command can help identify a correct username.

-2. `klist` will display a list of active tickets, the only item will be the ticket requested above on the first time configuring the system.
+2. `klist` will display a list of active tickets

 References: